rbuccigrossi/Anywhere_Board_Games/promotion/README.txt

 Anywhere Board Games Release Notes
 ----------------------------------
+6/02/2012 (abg_v0.120602.exe and abg_v0.120602.tar.gz)
+ - Added the ability to assign custom CSS classes and a JavaScript callback for when a piece is moved or rotated.
+This will allow users to script placement and interaction rules for games.

 5/02/2012 (abg_v0.120502.exe and abg_v0.120502.tar.gz)
  - Made manipulating pieces easier with a mouse by having the left mouse button move the piece (or start the pop-up menu if no